My Story

 Adventures and Expeditions

 Driven by relentless curiosity, Elia’s career has taken him across more than 25 world-class expeditions, anchored by two decades on Mt.
 Everest.
-With 11 journeys and five summits, he stands alone as the only Canadian to reach the top of the world that many times.
-In 2025, he returned to Everest for an unsupported ascent without supplemental oxygen, a final reckoning with the mountain that had defined his life.
+With 12 journeys and five summits, he stands alone as the only Canadian to reach the top of the world that many times.
+In 2025, he returned to Everest for an unsupported attempt without supplemental oxygen.

 Filmmaking and Mountaineering